DoD Enterprise DevSecOps Initiative

 What does IL5/IL6 mean?

-IL2 is public information; IL4 is PII, PHI, CUI, controlled and classified information; IL5 is national security information and class ex.
+IL2 is public information; IL4 is PII, PHI, CUI (controlled unclassified information); IL5 is national security information and class ex.
 Source code for a weapons system or anything touching national security; IL6 is secret data.

 Are there any plans to centralize funding and provisioning of the DSOP tools or licenses?